Plenary and Thematic Panels

 Kimberly McGrail, PhD

 Kimberlyn McGrail is a Professor in the UBC School of Population and Public Health and Centre for Health Services and Policy Research, Scientific Director of Population Data BC and CEO of Health Data Research Network Canada.
 Her research interests are quantitative policy evaluation and all aspects of population data science.
 She conducts research in collaboration with patients and the public, as well as with policy and decision makers.
 In 2019-2020, Kim participated as a member of the Canadian Institute for Advanced Research Task Force on AI4Health and from 2020-2022 was a member of the Expert Advisory Group for the pan-Canadian Health Data Strategy.
-She is currently a member of the Global Partnership for AI Data Governance Working Group, which includes members from more than 20 countries, and a member of a number of Canadian advisory groups relate.
+She is currently a member of the Global Partnership for AI Data Governance Working Group, which includes members from more than 20 countries, and a member of a number of Canadian advisory groups related to health data and research.

 Professor, University of British Columbia